GeorgeMuscat/6443/slides/content/week03.md

     -   Know
     -   Have
     -   Are
--   Avoid duplicating same factor
+-   Avoid requiring same type of factor

 ---